argonne-lcf/user-guides/docs/ai-testbed/sambanova/example-modelzoo-programs.md

     +samba_compile.target_sambaflow_version=$TARGET_SAMBAFLOW_VERSION
 ```

+Note: each compile will add a new subdirectory to the ouput folder (`./out_train`), containing compile artifcats.
+The folder can be deleted when testing is complete;

 #### Run finetuning using generated pef file

 This will run for 1 full epoch and takes most of a day, using a single RDU.